 Yosakoi is a unique style of dance that originated in Japan.
 Yosakoi started in the city of Kochi in 1954, as a modern rendition of Awa Odori, a traditional summer dance.
 As of 2005, Yosakoi-style dancing has spread throughout much of Japan.
 The style of dance is highly energetic, combining traditional Japanese dance movements with modern music.

-The K-State Yosakoi dancers traveled to Hokkaido, Japan, in June of 2006 to participate in the large Yosakoi festival there.
-With more than 43,000 dancers and 370-plus teams, K-State Yosakoi Dance Group was awarded with a “Performance Award”.
+In June of 2006, the Tatsumaki Yosakoi, Japanese Yosakoi Dance Club, from Kansas State University traveled to Hokkaido, Japan, to participate in the large Yosakoi festival there.
+With more than 43,000 dancers and 370-plus teams, the K-State Yosakoi Dance Group was awarded a special “Performance Award”.

 MIYUKI THE CANDY ARTIST

 Miyuki Sugimori is a candy artist and the only female professional who can skillfully shape candy material into flowers and animals by blowing air into it.
 Ms. Sugimori then finishes the candy by shaping it with her fingers and scissors and colors her creations with edible dye.
 She has been a favorite at past Japan festivals.

 Kansas City Japanese Choir Himawari

 Various Times • CapFed Conference Center

 Himawari is a local choral group in which members enjoy experiencing Japanese culture and tradition through singing Japanese songs.

 Their songs remind listeners of nostalgic images of the beautiful scenery of the four seasons in Japan.
 For the Japan Festival, the group will also be performing some American songs which have been translated into Japanese.